rockettheme/docs/Docs/phpbb/styles/halcyon/INDEX.md

 Introduction
 -----

-Halcyon, the February 2012 phpBB3 club release, is elegant and subtle, reflecting a conservative design direction, perfect for deployment on a professionally or commercially orientated forum, or as an excellent platform for extensive and individual customization.
+Halcyon, the February 2012 phpBB club release, is elegant and subtle, reflecting a conservative design direction, perfect for deployment on a professionally or commercially orientated forum, or as an excellent platform for extensive and individual customization.

 ![][style]